-The warning will be issued to the entire campus community via email.
+The warning will be issued to the entire campus community via email and posted on the Department of Public Safety's website.
+Timely warnings will remain posted on the Public Safety website at the discretion of the Department of Public Safety in collaboration with the Chief Risk Officer and Vice President for Communications and Chief Marketing Officer or designee.
 Depending on the circumstances of the crime or threat, the Public Safety Department may post the notices in the residence hall(s) or academic building(s) and may issue the timely warning by text message.
 Middlebury may also issue warnings to the campus community when other situations pose safety concerns (see the Emergency Response section, below), or otherwise as deemed appropriate.